An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

 Here, $\coa = \co_\ell^2$, $\cob = \co_\ell \sqrt{\ell!\ratio}$, $\coch = \sigma^2 - \sum_{0 \le k \le \ell} \co_k^2$, and $\set{\co_k}, \sigma^2$ are the constants defined in Assumption~\ref{assumption:f}. \end{theorem} \begin{remark} Recall from \sref{heuristics} that the self-consistent equation \eref{m_equation_f} characterizes the free additive convolution of a (shifted) MP law and the semicircle law.
-It follows that the statement of Theorem~\ref{thm:equivalence_f} can still be interpreted in terms of an equivalence principle: the limiting ESD of $A$ is equivalent to that of
+Consequently, the statement of Theorem~\ref{thm:equivalence_f} can still be interpreted in terms of an equivalence principle: the limiting ESD of $A$ is equivalent to that of